Game Development for Software Engineers

-Digital games pose greater challenges than business software projects of similar scope due to complexities in prototyping, testing, and platform variability.
-Game developers are thus required to exercise more flexibility in software specifications and functionality.
-Professionals have to modify their approaches to design and team management while keeping abreast of broad changes to technology such as cloud computing, mobility, and tools.
+Digital games pose markedly different challenges from business software projects of similar scope.
+Due to complexities in prototyping, testing, and platform variability, developers are required to exercise more flexibility in software specifications and functionality.
+Seasoned professionals have to modify their approaches to design and team management while accounting for broad changes to user behavior and technology (e.g. cloud computing, mobility, and tools).

 This course is intended for software development professionals aiming to understand the similarities and differences between modern software engineering and game development practices.
-Over the week, participants will conceive and develop prototype games in small teams, with access to modern game development tools and talks and guidance from the mentors of the award-winning MIT Game Lab.
-(Ranked for the past 3 years on the Princeton Review’s Top 10 Game Design Programs)
+Over the week, participants will conceive and develop prototype games in small teams, with access to modern game development tools, talks, and guidance from the mentors of the award-winning MIT Game Lab (ranked for the past 3 years on the Princeton Review’s Top 10 Game Design Programs).

 Fundamentals: Core concepts, understandings and tools (25%)